 Finding refugees a safe place to stay and greeting them at the airport is just the start of our journey with them.

-Our staff walk alongside refugees for as long as it takes them to gain self-sufficiency, often 6-12 months.
+Our staff and volunteers walk alongside refugees for as long as it takes them to gain self-sufficiency, often several months.

 We all will be enriched by the strength and diversity of new neighbors who triumph over adversity.

 We offer services without regard to race, ethnicity, national origin, religious belief, gender, gender identity or expression, sexual orientation, age, marital status, ability, military or veteran status, source of income or political affiliation.

 In communities across Washington, Oregon and Idaho, vulnerable people are thriving because you care enough to support Lutheran Community Services Northwest.

 In LCSNW History